|Original image of Our Lady of Good Counsel|

-Brown recommends that you pray this devotion for seven consecutive days to receive the maximum benefit.
+Brown recommends that you pray these devotions for seven consecutive days to receive the maximum benefit.
 As to which particular devotion you begin and end with, it does not matter, so long as you practice one devotion per day.
 Think for a moment of what it must be like to be immersed in deep prayer with Our Lady for a few hours each day for seven consecutive days.
-I can assure you from my own personal experience, it is a grace filled week that will end with your heart felt gratitude and praise to God and Our Lady for the gift of these devotions.
+I can assure you from my own personal experience, it is a grace-filled week that will end with your heartfelt gratitude and praise to God and Our Lady for the gift of these devotions.

-It would be remiss of me not to mention that part of the reason why Seven Days With Mary is available to us, is due to Brown sharing his gift of faith with the world, something that personally resonates very well with me.
-Brown went on a pilgrimage to each of the seven Marian locations, and subsequently wrote about his experiences.
-Having read about Brown's conversion story—consider reading Prayer of the Warrior—approximately twenty years ago, it is quite easy to recognize his love for God and Our Lady, which Seven Days With Mary spotlights in a beautiful way.
+It would be remiss of me not to mention the reason why Seven Days With Mary is available to us: the result of Brown sharing his gift of faith with the world.
+Brown went on a pilgrimage to each of the seven Marian locations and subsequently wrote about his experiences.
+Having read about Brown's conversion story from his book, Prayer of the Warrior, approximately twenty years ago, it is quite easy to recognize his love for God and Our Lady, which Seven Days With Mary spotlights in a beautiful way.